wirybeaver/wirybeaver.github.io/_posts/2018-10-29-interview-system-design.md

 [^3]: scales well in a sense that the amount of servers you throw at the problem is linear in terms of how many users are added

+### Consistent Hash
+Motivation: minimize the change of request-server. (todo)

+Method: Map request ID and server ID into a ring hash space.
+Clockwise assign the request to the nearest server.
+Theoretically, the load change in each server is minimal if there's a lot of server.

+**What's the catch?**<br>
+In real world, the amount of physical servers is relatively less than the hashing space.
+Thus **skewed load** is likely to occur.
+For example, if we remove one physical server, the next adjacent server has to take all load belonging to the removed one, whose amount is possbibly large.

+**How**<br>
+Make virtual servers with K hash functions.
+As a result, one phycial server manage K evenly distributed virtual node in the ring hash space.
+If one server is removed , the corresponding space would evenly hit multiple regions.
+The load increasement of each existing server is expectedly uniform.